 For diagnosing pediatric genetic disease, sequencing “is an absolutely transformational technology,” Goldstein said in a telephone interview.

 “It is a much larger, more important application than people were anticipating,” Goldstein said.
 Today’s study confirms that sequencing can revise the diagnosis in many cases, he said.

 Gene sequencing produces huge volumes of data that can be hard to interpret, UCSD’s Gleeson said.
 In the Science Translational Medicine study released today, Gleeson and colleagues simplified the analysis by studying sick children of married cousins in countries in the Middle East, North Africa, and Central Asia, where such relationships are common.
 The families had multiple relatives afflicted by genetic disease, making it easier to find inherited mutations, he said.

 The California researchers worked with scientists at Broad Institute in Cambridge, Massachusetts, to scan the genes in the 118 patients.
 This technology is called exome sequencing and looks at the 1 percent of the DNA that contains genes that create proteins.
-The researchers used equipment from San Diego- based Illumina Inc. (ILMN) and elsewhere to perform the sequencing.
+The researchers used equipment from San Diego- based Illumina Inc. (ILMN:US) and elsewhere to perform the sequencing.